semrush/intergalactic/website/docs/components/dropdown/dropdown.md

 The component doesn't have any fixed sizes since they are defined by the content inside it.

-> If dropdown changes its state while user interacts with it, do not change the dropdown size (width and height).
+> If dropdown changes its state while user interacts with it, don’t change the dropdown size (width and height).

 ### Trigger